 Symbol Diacritics.
 Some diacritical marks are applied primarily to symbols.
-These combining marks are allocated in the Combining Diacritical Marks for Symbols block, to distinguish them from diacritic marks applied primarily to letters.
+These combining marks are allocated in the Combining Diacritical Marks for Symbols block, to distinguish them from diacritical marks applied primarily to letters.

 Enclosing Combining Marks.
 Figure 2-17 shows examples of combining enclosing marks for symbols.
 The combination of an enclosing mark with a base character has the appearance of a symbol.
-As discussed in "Properties" later in this section, it is best to limit the use of combining enclosing marks to characters that encode symbols.
+As discussed in "Properties" later in this section, it is best to limit the use of combining enclosing marks to characters that represent symbols.
+This limitation minimizes the potential for surprises resulting from mismatched character properties.

 A few symbol characters are intended primarily for use with enclosing combining marks.
-For example, U+2139 INFORMATION SOURCE is a symbol intended for use with U+20DD COMBINING ENCLOSING CIRCLE OF U+20E2 COMBINING ENCLOSING SCREEN.
-U+2621 CAUTION SIGN is a winding road symbol that can be used in combination with U+20E4 COMBINING ENCLOSING UPWARD POINTING TRIANGLE OF U+20DF COMBINING ENCLOSING DIAMOND.
+For example, U+2621 CAUTION SIGN is a winding road symbol that can be used in combination with U+20E4 COMBINING ENCLOSING UPWARD POINTING TRIANGLE or U+20DF COMBINING ENCLOSING DIAMOND.
+However, the enclosing combining marks can also be used in combination with arbitrary symbols, as illustrated by applying U+20E0 COMBINING ENCLOSING CIRCLE BACKSLASH to U+2615 HOT BEVERAGE to create a "no drinks allowed" symbol.
+Furthermore, no formal restriction prevents enclosing combining marks from being used with non-symbols, as illustrated by applying U+20DD COMBINING ENCLOSING CIRCLE to U+062D ARABIC LETTER HAH to represent a circled hah.